collabora/MLfix/README.md

-# ML QA – using AI to explore and fix datasets
+# MLfix – using AI and UI to explore and fix datasets
-> This repository contains the training and inference code for the ML QA tools.

 ## Install